paspalum dilatatum, dallisgrass or crowngrass collar hairs

 Paspalum.

-When we refer to Paspalum in Australia we are referring to three species of Paspalum that are common turf weeds.
+When we refer to Paspalum in Australia we are referring to three species of Paspalum or Crowngrass that are common turf weeds.

-These are all warm season C4 grass weeds, and you can see them as clumps of coarse leaved grass in the summer.
+These are all warm season C4 grass weeds, and you see them as clumps of coarse leaved grass in the Summer months.
 All of these are very difficult to pull out of the ground by hand.

 Over time these clumps become bigger but do not form mats like couch grass.
-This increase in size occurs due to the presence of rhizomes,
+Seedheads of Paspalum form in late Summer, and you see these on infrequently cut turf.

 Paspalum grows in soils of all types and has excellent heat and drought tolerance, but browns off after a few frosts and becomes dormant.

-Once the frost-killed leaves die, the clumps disappear, but will return as weather warms in mid-to-late spring.
-In spring, new leaves grow from dormant buds on stem bases.
+Once the frost-killed leaves die, the clumps disappear, but will return as weather warms in mid-to-late Spring.
+In the Spring, new leaves grow from dormant buds on stem bases.

 How to remove Paspalum from your lawn.